KristopherJR/Breakout/README.md

-# Breakout-Replica
+# Breakout
-A twist on the original Atari game Breakout.
+A twist on the classic Atari game Breakout.

+Written in C# using the Monogame Framework.

+Author: Kristopher John Randle